Both channels got harder at the same time.

 They solve different problems.

 Organic builds the relationship.
-Ads create the shortcut.
+Ads buy you the shortcut.

 Organic content builds credibility month by month.
 It positions your people as experts.
-Every post stays on the profile permanently.
-Every comment thread is a relationship deposit.
-Over enough time, organic shifts the dynamic so that prospects come to you rather than the other way around.
-But "enough time" means 60 to 90 days minimum.
+Every post sits on the profile permanently.
+Every comment thread is a deposit into a relationship.
+Given enough time, organic flips the dynamic so prospects come to you instead of the other way around.
+"Enough time" means 60 to 90 days at minimum.

 Ads collapse that timeline.
-They place a specific message in front of a defined audience within hours.
-They're made for moments when speed matters more than depth: product launches, webinar fills, quarter-end pipeline gaps.
+They put a specific message in front of a defined audience inside hours.
+They're built for the moments when speed matters more than depth: product launches, webinar fills, quarter-end pipeline gaps.

-The way to think about this: organic is the reputation.
-Ads are the megaphone.
-A megaphone without something worth hearing is just noise.
+The cleanest way to think about it: organic is the reputation, ads are the megaphone.
+A megaphone with nothing worth hearing is just noise.

 "Organic posts get 2 to 6% engagement vs 0.4 to 0.6% for ads, with employee content driving 8x more engagement."
 (Ordinal, LinkedIn Ads vs Organic Content)